 “We built our integrated department with a focus on resolving cases with consistent, foreseeable outcomes designed to effect change—to incentivize compliance, to fix things that are broken, to make harmed customers whole and to prevent future harm from recurring.”

 — Susan Schroeder, Executive Vice President, Enforcement, Speech at SIFMA Anti-Money Laundering & Financial Crimes Conference, February 12, 2018

-These changes to FINRA's enforcement program are designed to recognize and reinforce the central role it plays.
-The unified structure will improve FINRA's ability to streamline investigations, share information, enhance consistency and maximize our resources to protect investors and the markets.
+These changes to FINRA's enforcement program are designed to reinforce this quintessential self-regulatory function.
+The unified structure improves FINRA's ability to streamline investigations, share information, enhance consistency and predictability and maximize our resources to protect investors and the markets.
 These changes will result in a more effective and efficient enforcement function that will enable the organization to vigorously and fairly enforce applicable rules.

-In addition to taking important steps to complete the integration of the programs, the Executive Vice President of Enforcement has provided clear communication to the industry and general public of FINRA's approach to pursuing and resolving enforcement cases.1
+In addition to taking important steps to complete the merger of the programs, the Executive Vice President of Enforcement has provided clear communication to the industry and general public of FINRA's approach to pursuing and resolving enforcement cases.
+1

 Summary of Actions

-- Provided clear communication to the industry and the public of FINRA's approach to pursuing and resolving enforcement cases.
+- Clearly communicated to the industry and the public FINRA's approach to pursuing and resolving enforcement cases.

-- Began developing a new business process to centralize and enhance reviews of Enforcement's recommendations to achieve greater consistency and transparency in outcomes.
+- Developed a new business process to centralize and enhance reviews of Enforcement's recommendations to achieve greater consistency and transparency in outcomes.